dhirajpatra/djangopoll/README.md

 ### Tests & code style

-Go to `cd mysite`
-The question creation covered by automated tests, which run by `python manage.py test`.
+The question creation covered by automated tests, which run by `make test`.
 The code followed PEP 8.
 The linting run by `make lint`.